U

 With its thick mat of feathers, the Ural owl is well-adapted to frigid northern climates.

-The Ural owl is a close relative of the tawny owl and great gray owl that people may be already familiar with.
-It is characterized by big black eyes, a long wedge-shaped tail, rounded wings, and very prominent facial discs around each eye.
+The Ural owl is a close relative of the tawny owl and great gray owl that people may already be familiar with.
+It is characterized by big black eyes, a long, wedge-shaped tail, rounded wings, and very prominent facial discs around each eye.
 It also has stark white plumage with black and light brown markings all over the body.
 Dark streaks appear to run outward from the face and down the stomach and back, whereas bars are present on the wings.
-Adults can measure up to 2 feet tall with a wingspan of more than 4 feet long.
+Adults can measure up to 2 feet tall with a wingspan of more than 4 feet.
 Females are considered to be slightly larger than males, but otherwise, the two sexes look similar to each other.

 Diet